Employer Of Record in Venezuela

 Vacations or PTOWhen the employee completes one year of uninterrupted work, he/she will enjoy a paid vacation period of fifteen working days

-Carers leaveThe New OLL includes leave for care of the spouse, ascendants and descendants up to the first degree of consanguinity, if required and for a time agreed by the employee and employer Carers’ rights are usually contractual and are set out in collective bargaining agreements or internal policies
+The New OLL includes leave for care of the spouse, ascendants and descendants up to the first degree of consanguinity, if required and for a time agreed by the employee and employer

 Parental leaveParents are entitled to one paid day of leave per month when their children are sick, for the first year after their birth (Article 15, Organic Law on Prevention, Conditions and Health Environment at the Workplace Regulations)

-Employers Contribution or Labor Cost applies to the following:
+Employers contribution or labor cost applies to the following:

 • Maternity